stephentetley/flix-parsec/README.md

 combinators from Parsec, FParsec, etc. it is not ideal for parsing highly structured / recursive text like program code.

-Text-Parser depends on Regex code in `flix-sandbox`.
+Text-Parser depends on code in `flix-sandbox` particular Regex and System.Error.